 Congratulations to the three winners of 2007 Libraries' Awards for Undergraduate Research!

-- Heidi Ann Manlove, Hyperandrogenemia, Obesity and PCOS: Consequential Female Health, Reproductive Success and Behaviors from their Fetal Environment to their Granddaughter (faculty sponsor: Peter Gray, Anthropology)
+Hyperandrogenemia, Obesity and PCOS: Consequential Female Health, Reproductive Success and Behaviors from their Fetal Environment to their Granddaughter (faculty sponsor: Peter Gray, Anthropology)

-- Lisa Rios, The Children of the Anasazi Working Class: A Biocultural Study of Child Health on Black Mesa, AD 900-1150 (faculty sponsors: Debra Martin and Jennifer L. Thompson, Anthropology)
+The Children of the Anasazi Working Class: A Biocultural Study of Child Health on Black Mesa, AD 900-1150 (faculty sponsors: Debra Martin and Jennifer L. Thompson, Anthropology)

-- Melissa Mezger, Student Attitudes about Alternative Energy Use at the University of Nevada, Las Vegas (faculty sponsor: Timothy Farnham, Environmental Studies)
+Student Attitudes about Alternative Energy Use at the University of Nevada, Las Vegas (faculty sponsor: Timothy Farnham, Environmental Studies)

-About The Libraries' Award For Undergraduate Research
+About the Libraries' Award for Undergraduate Research

 - The award review committee considers the product of the research, but focuses on the research process: the demonstration of library research skills, adept use of library resources, and reflection upon the strategies utilized to investigate a research problem.